Lifewitdata/Mobile-App-Checkout-Funnel-Analysis-A-B-Test/README.md

 ---

-*Project built as part of Data Analyst portfolio — Weblays Technologies client work (Kaufland International)*
+*Project built as part of Data Analyst portfolio